mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-If you want to compress an orientation over the network, don't just compress it as a vector with 8.8.8.8 bounded in the range [-1,+1].
-You can do much better if you use the smallest three representation of the quaternion.
-See the <a href="http://www.patreon.com/gafferongames">sample code</a> for this article for an implementation.

 ## Serializing Strings and Arrays

 What if you want to serialize a string over the network?

 Is it a good idea to send a string over the network with null termination?
 I don't think so.
 You're just asking for trouble!
 Instead, treat the string as an array of bytes with length prefixed.
 So, in order to send a string over the network, we have to work out how to efficiently send an array of bytes.

 First observation: why waste effort bitpacking an array of bytes into your bit stream just so they are randomly shifted by shifted by [0,7] bits?
-Why not just <span style="text-decoration: underline;">align to byte</span> before writing the array, so the array data sits in the packet nicely aligned, each byte of the array corresponding to an actual byte in the packet.
+Why not just _align to byte_ before writing the array, so the array data sits in the packet nicely aligned, each byte of the array corresponding to an actual byte in the packet.
 You lose only [0,7] bits for each array of bytes serialized, depending on the alignment, but that's nothing to be too concerned about in my opinion.

 How to align the bit stream to byte?
 Just work out your current bit index in the stream and how many bits are left to write until the current bit number in the bit stream divides evenly into 8, then insert that number of padding bits.
 For bonus points, pad up with zero bits to add entropy so that on read you can verify that yes, you are reading a byte align and yes, it is indeed padded up with zero bits to the next whole byte bit index.
-If a non-zero bit is discovered in the pad bits, <span style="text-decoration: underline;">abort serialize read and discard the packet</span>.
+If a non-zero bit is discovered in the pad bits, _abort serialize read and discard the packet_.

 Here's my code to align a bit stream to byte: